franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

     .. image:: pictures/ride_07g_of_main_sub.png

-An example GUI shows three identical stars and a possible transaction could be **interacting with the third star**, left to the "Franz" text string.
+An example GUI shows three identical stars and a possible transaction could be **interacting with the third star**, left to the *Franz* text string.

 Selecting just the third star as a main component of an :ref:`Image Finder <visual_keywords-image_finder>` is not enough.
 It would be an ambiguous transaction: the three stars have exactly the same aspect.
 Alyvix detects all the three stars and then interacts with the first one, because of the raster logic of the screen scanner.

 To correctly define a unique keyword, it is necessary to **select the green sign as a sub component**.
 Remember that sub components of :ref:`Image Finder <visual_keywords-image_finder>` are selected within their ROI (region of interests).
 The upper left corner of ROI are linked with the upper left corner of the main component selection.

-To correctly define a unique keyword, it is necessary to **select the "Franz" text string as a sub component**.
-Firstly, define the star as an :ref:`Image Finder <visual_keywords-image_finder>` and the "Franz" text string as a :ref:`Text Finder <visual_keywords-text_finder>`.
+To correctly define a unique keyword, it is necessary to **select the *Franz* text string as a sub component**.
+Firstly, define the star as an :ref:`Image Finder <visual_keywords-image_finder>` and the *Franz* text string as a :ref:`Text Finder <visual_keywords-text_finder>`.
 Secondly, select them as the main and a sub component of an :ref:`Object Finder <visual_keywords-object_finder>` defining the ROI (region of interest) around the sub component to link it to the main component.

 .. note::
     The most common and useful **Object Finder combinations** are **IF+TF** and **RF+TF**.